Do you want to own your own business?

 With any business venture, there’s a level of risk.
 According to Guidant Financial’s survey, the average small business owner considers themselves “somewhat confident” in small business in today’s political climate.
-In 2019, there was a 44 percent increase in owners who said “very unconfident” or “somewhat unconfident,” which lines up with economist concerns about a potential recession.
+In 2019, there was a 44 percent increase in owners who said “very unconfident” or “somewhat unconfident”.
+Which lines up with economist concerns about a potential recession.

 What Challenges Do Small Business Owners Face?

 Opening a small business is not all smooth sailing.
-Some of the biggest challenges small business owners face are recruiting and retaining employees—22 percent of respondents to Guidant Financial’s survey cited this as one of their biggest hurdles.
+Some of the biggest challenges small business owners face are recruiting and retaining employees.
+22 percent of respondents to Guidant Financial’s survey cited this as one of their biggest hurdles.
 Others cited lack of capital and cash, which can make opening and sustaining a business extremely difficult.

 When weighing the choices to franchise or own a business outright, these are important considerations.
 If your business will need employees, do you have a method to find them?
 How will you find the right ones for your needs?
-Do you have the cash on hand to kickstart and sustain your business, even if initial sales are slow?
+Do you have the cash to kickstart and sustain your business, even if initial sales are slow?

 These are issues that franchising can help address.
 Franchisors have experience in finding quality employees and can pass that knowledge along to franchisees.
 In fact, the number of franchisees citing employee acquisition and retention as a struggle has decreased year over year.
-The largest struggle franchisees cite is administrative tasks like bookkeeping and payroll—something Transblue takes care to address in our three-week training program, along with providing third-party assistance for administration if franchisees so choose.
+The largest struggle franchisees face is administrative tasks like bookkeeping and payroll—something Transblue takes care to address in our three-week training program, along with providing third-party assistance for administration if franchisees so choose.

-Franchises also have the aforementioned brand recognition to boost employee interest—an established brand like Starbucks, known for providing health insurance and stock options to employees, has an easier time recruiting employees than an unknown and unfamiliar coffee shop.
+Franchises also have the aforementioned brand recognition to boost employee interest.
+An established brand like Starbucks, known for providing health insurance and stock options to employees, has an easier time recruiting employees than an unknown and unfamiliar coffee shop.